-Percent of students enrolled in the county's public and private schools eligible for free or reduced price lunches in the National School Lunch Program in October of the 2010-2011 school year.
-Trend is based on comparison of eligibility in the 2008-2009 and 2011-2012 school years.
+Percent of students enrolled in the county's public and private schools eligible for free or reduced price lunches in the National School Lunch Program in October of the 2015-2016 school year.
 Only schools participating in the program are included in the data.
 Source: Department of Elementary and Secondary Education.